BabylonJS/Documentation/content/How_To/GUI/Gui.md

 Values can be taken from `BABYLON.GUI.Control.HORIZONTAL_ALIGNMENT_*` and `BABYLON.GUI.Control.VERTICAL_ALIGNMENT_*`.

-Here is an example of how to use alignments: <Playground id="#XCPP9Y#13" title="Alignments Example" description="Simple example demonstrating how to use gui alignments." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI7.jpg"/>
+Here is an example of how to use alignments: <Playground id="#XCPP9Y#13" title="Alignments Example" description="Simple example demonstrating how to use gui alignments." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI7.jpg" isMain={true} category="GUI"/>

 ### Position and size